6peiweb/koa-decorate/README_EN.md

 import Router from 'koa-router';
 import Decorator from 'koa-decorate';

-import Controller from './controller'; // 路由控制器类
+import Controller from './controller'; // Route controller classes

 const routes = new Decorator({
   router: new Router(),